What is background check and how does it increase security in digital signatures?

 Frequently Asked Questions (FAQ's)

-A background check is the verification of the background of individuals or companies to validate data and reduce risks before contracts or partnerships.
+A background check is the verification of an individual's or legal entity's background to validate their identity, history, and risks before formalizing contracts, partnerships, or digital signatures.

-How does background checks reduce risks in contracts?
+How does background checks help with digital signatures?

 For those looking to adopt a complete solution that combines digital signature with legal security and automated identity verification processes, it is worth knowing ZapSign.
 The platform offers integrated features that make the use of background checks a practical and effective reality in protecting contracts and documents.